 Grace maintains several buses and vans for transportation of students and teachers to field trips, and GCS athletic teams and coaches to away games and meets.

-Students are released for pickup on a staggered schedule in order for carline to move efficiently and avoid backup onto the highway.
+The parking lot closes from 2:15-2:30pm.
+If you are signing your student out early, you must do so before 2:15pm.
+Students are released for pickup on a staggered schedule by grade in order for carline to move efficiently and avoid backup onto the highway.
 Please do not arrive on campus until your oldest student’s pickup time.

 If you need to drop off late or pick up early, please visit the school office.
 For your convenience, Extended Care is available for a separate fee.
 Before School Care is available starting at 6:30am, and After School Care is available through 6:30pm.